needle-mirror/com.unity.ai.navigation/Documentation~/NavMeshModifier.md

     </tr>
     <tr>
       <td rowspan="2"><strong>Override Area</strong></td>
-      <td colspan="2">Change the area type for the affected GameObject(s).<br/> If you want to change the area type, select the checkbox then select the new area type in the Area Type dropdown. <br/> If you do not want to change the area type, clear the checkbox.</td>
+      <td colspan="2">Change the <a href="./AreasAndCosts.html">area type</a> for the affected GameObject(s).<br/> If you want to change the area type, select the checkbox then select the new area type in the Area Type dropdown. <br/> If you do not want to change the area type, clear the checkbox.</td>
     </tr>
     <tr>
       <td><strong>Area Type</strong></td>